 According to the same Travelport’s report, more and more travelers are feeling frustrated with the increasing complexity of the online booking process and the lack of human interaction.
 In other words, instead what they are looking for is a smooth and not overly complicated experience, that translates both online and offline.

 How can a travel agency use these opportunities to their advantage?

 The best way to take advantage of these opportunities is to invest in your own luxury-focused online direct marketing.
-A lot of travel advisors are focused solely on getting their business via referrals, industry trade shows or other networking events.
-In one of our past podcast episodes on the common issues that luxury travel agencies are facing in today’s market, we discussed why this approach is not sustainable in the long-term, especially if a company owner or a marketer is focused on scalable business growth.
+A lot of travel advisers are focused solely on getting their business via referrals, industry trade shows or other networking events.
+In one of our past podcast episodes on the common issues that luxury travel agencies are facing in today’s market, we discussed why this approach is not sustainable in the long-term, especially if a company owner or a marketer are focused on scalable business growth.